The KCF provides two types of component fund grants: Unrestricted and Field of Interest.

 Successful proposals from past recipients of the unrestricted grants have ranged from responsive educational, arts and nature-based programming, to “bricks and mortar” building repairs.
 KCF encourages those with diverse organizational and operational needs to apply.

-KCF stands honored to host the following component funds that provide for 2024 Unrestricted Grants:
+KCF stands honored to host the following component funds that provide Unrestricted Grants:

 - A. Allan and Isabel M. Jankus Unrestricted Endowment Fund